Middle & High School Students

 Graduate Recruitment

-I am currently recruiting graduate students for the upcoming application cycle (no need to email me to confirm this, although other emails about the lab are welcome).
+I am currently recruiting graduate students for the upcoming application cycle (no need to email me to confirm this).
 Students trained within the lab can expect to gain experience with psychobiological measures and repeated measures, including following individuals across hours, days, months, or years.
 Students do not need training in psychobiological systems but must be open to learning about the brain-body connection and internal pathways.
 An interest in learning advanced statistics is preferred.
+I suggest that potential applicants email me their CV with a brief description of their research interests, including any relevant projects in the lab.
+I am happy to answer questions about my lab’s research, and may suggest a video call if that is the best means of answering your question.
+These calls are for students to gain information and have their questions answered so that they can make an informed decision regarding whether to apply.
+However, I don’t privilege or prioritize applications from prospective students who have contacted me prior to applying or who have had a video call with me.

 My goal as a mentor is to help students achieve their goals while advancing scientific knowledge.
 Students should graduate with the ability to conduct research, critically evaluate study designs, and contribute to scientific discourse.
 Interested students can reach out with questions and ideally specify the projects with which they would like to be involved.